 If you've had your fingers burnt with a pay monthly contract, you might want to consider cheaper alternatives.
 Pay-as-you-go (PAYG) is the most flexible, allowing you to pop a SIM card into any phone and top-up with pre-paid credit so you can keep control of your budget.

 The next option is SIM-only, which again allows you to use any phone as long as it was either previously used with the SIM provider or has been unlocked to work with any network.

 You'll still need to sign a contract and pay via direct debit but the tariffs are far cheaper than those provided with a phone, and you can select between 12-month or more flexible 30-day terms that are easy to escape if you struggle to pay again.
-Discover more in our SIM-only guide or alternatively you can find low-cost SIM-only deals on our comparison page.
+You can see what's currently available in our SIM-only comparison page.

 Many mobile phone users upgrade whenever the opportunity arises, and often don't do anything with their previous handset.
 If this sounds like you, it may be the case that you can sell your newer smartphone to any number of phone recycling services and put your SIM in an earlier model.

 Alternatively, you can check whether any of your previous handsets have a recycling value, and hold on to your current phone instead.
 As a rule of thumb, the newer the handset, the more valuable it's going to be, but even some slightly older models can sometimes bring in some easy cash.

 If you're having problems with your mobile phone bill, we've gathered together the customer service numbers you need in order to talk to someone about your account.

 If your mobile phone woes are part of a wider financial problem, don't suffer in silence.
 Seek free help from an independent debt charity, such as the Citizen's Advice, Step Change or National Debtline.
 Avoid any agencies that charge for debt advice and beware claims management companies that offer to get your debts written off for you in return for a fee.